Important Information on SHEP Fees, Reduced Fees & Payment Methods

 What happens if you have financial difficulties?

 The Project understands that from time to time a participant may experience difficulties with the payment of fees.
 The Project will be as supportive as possible and will make every reasonable effort to accommodate participants with financial difficulties.
-However, if such a situation arises, it is essential for the participant to contact either the Finance Team, the relevant Training and Development Officer (in confidence) as soon as possible so that a suitable arrangement can be put in place.
+However, if such a situation arises, it is essential for the participant to contact either the Finance Team or the relevant Training and Development Officer (in confidence) as soon as possible so that a suitable arrangement can be put in place.

 A participant who has not paid the fee in full (and who has not made arrangements with SHEP to pay the balance) will not receive a Certificate (or a Statement of Attendance).